OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-insecure-js.md

 });
 ```

 Now we need a token from OpenVidu Server.
-In a production environment we would perform this operations in our application backend, by making use of the [API REST](/reference-docs/REST-API/), [OpenVidu Java Client](/reference-docs/openvidu-java-client/) or [OpenVidu Node Client](/reference-docs/openvidu-node-client/).
+In a production environment we would perform this operations in our application backend, by making use of the _[REST API](/reference-docs/REST-API/){:target="_blank"}_, _[OpenVidu Java Client](/reference-docs/openvidu-java-client/){:target="_blank"}_ or _[OpenVidu Node Client](/reference-docs/openvidu-node-client/){:target="_blank"}_.
 Here we have implemented the POST requests to OpenVidu Server in a method `getToken()` that returns a Promise with the token.
 Without going into too much detail, this method performs two _ajax_ requests to OpenVidu Server, passing OpenVidu Server secret to authenticate them:

   - First ajax request performs a POST to `/api/sessions` (we send a `customSessionId` field to name the session with our `mySessionId` value retrieved from HTML input)
   - Second ajax request performs a POST to `/api/tokens` (we send a `session` field to assign the token to this same session)

-You can inspect this method in detail in the [GitHub repo](https://github.com/OpenVidu/openvidu-tutorials/blob/master/openvidu-insecure-js/web/app.js#L191).
+You can inspect this method in detail in the [GitHub repo](https://github.com/OpenVidu/openvidu-tutorials/blob/master/openvidu-insecure-js/web/app.js#L192){:target="_blank"}.

 ---